noragk/PU/README.md

 Locate the folder you imported earlier.

 Locate the FxApp.java class in the UI-package.
 Try to run it by right-clicking and selecting Run FxApp.java.

 This will make the program up and running.

+Should you run into any more trouble, feel free to contact us at jonahag@stud.ntnu.no and we will aid you as best we can!

+* [AS STUDENT:]

+Download the project from git by copy the URL.

+Import the project and save the folder in a place you can easily locate.

+(If you are connected to a network at NTNU, you can skip this step) Connect to the NTNU network using the Cisco AnyConnect VPN.

+see this link for more info on how to do this.
+(This might work the same in other IDEs, but this setup was based on Java Eclipce) Open Java Eclipse.

+Locate the folder you imported earlier.

+Locate the FxAppStudent.java class in the UI-package.
+Try to run it by right-clicking and selecting Run FxAppStudent.java.

+This will make the program up and running.